Music Theory Classes

 • Treble and bass clef pitches, up to two ledger lines above/below

-• Sharps and flats: all pitches excluding B#/Cb, E#/Fb
+• Half steps, sharps and flats excluding B#/Cb, E#/Fb

 Scales